Canton

 -

-Hartung House to provide assistance and reference materials on
+provides assistance and reference materials on

 preservation and restoration;